- News & Analysis

-Founded in 1983, Food Bank gathers, stores and gives out food to more than 90 nonprofit agencies in 12 counties in northeast Arkansas.
-Each week, it serves more than 5,000 people, Jordan said.
+The nonprofit organization collects, stores and distributes food to more than 100 nonprofit agencies in 12 counties in northeast Arkansas.